Dislocated Shoulder and Separated Shoulder

 For a severely dislocated shoulder, surgery is sometimes needed to correctly position the bones.
 If you keep dislocating your shoulder, surgery to tighten the tendons surrounding the joint may help.

 How quickly you recover depends on how serious your shoulder injury is.
-Separated shoulders may resolve after six weeks.
-Dislocated shoulders may take longer -- more like three to 12 weeks.
-But these are just rough estimates.
+Separated shoulders may heal over a period of 6 weeks.
+Dislocated shoulders may take longer -- more like 3 to 12 weeks.
+But these lengths of time are just approximations.
 Everyone heals at a different rate.

 Some symptoms, like stiffness, may linger for a time.
 A separated shoulder can sometimes leave a permanent, but painless, bump on your shoulder.